The Hodge bundle, the universal 0-section, and the log Chow ring of the moduli space of curves: Relationship with logarithmic geometry

-The coequalizer $C(X,D)$ does not depend on the groupoid presentation of $X$.
+in the category of stacks (with respect to the topology generated by face inclusions) over cone complexes.
+The construction is carried out in detail in \cite{CCUW}, where it is also shown that it is independent of the choice of groupoid presentation. \end{enumerate}

 Moreover, $C(X,D)$ is a complex of cones, but no longer a rational polyhedral cone complex.
 For each point $x \in X$, there is a canonical map but the map may no longer be injective.
 As the \'etale local branches of the divisor $D$ may be connected globally on $X$, the faces of the cones $\sigma_{X,x}$ may be glued to each other in $C(X,D)$, and they may naturally acquire automorphisms coming from the monodromy of the branches of $D$.